 What are SQL DML, DDL, DCL, and TCL Commands, and their abbreviations is the most common question you might face in SQL interviews.

 SQL DDL Commands

 Examples of SQL DDL commands are

-- DROP – Helps to delete objects.
+- DROP – This SQL DDL command helps to delete objects.
 For example, delete tables, delete a database, etc.

 - ALTER – Used to alter the existing database or its objects structures.

 - TRUNCATE – This SQL DML command removes records from tables

 - RENAME – Renaming the database objects